Geography: Past, Present and Future

 The aims of Geography: Past, Present and Future were:

-- children have a deeper understanding of environmental science topics
+Children’s understanding of environmental science topics improved, particularly among girls:

 Children demonstrated understanding of the nature of all three environmental science careers, and could name relevant attributes and characteristics of environmental scientists.